 - advertising addressed to selected individuals or groups, such as direct mailing.
 (VAT Act 1994, Sch 8, Group 15, Item 8; HMRC Notice 701/58)

 If you have a leaflet or flyer printed to promote your own event, this may be either standard rated or zero rated:

 - where the leaflet provides information about the event, and is designed to be read by an individual, and is printed on limp paper, no larger than A4, it is zero rated

 - where the leaflet includes a section to be completed, or a discount voucher or code, it is standard rated.

-3. In principle, the rental of a room, or rooms, is VAT exempt, unless the landlord ‘opts to tax,’ when he would then charge VAT to users.
+- In principle, the rental of a room, or rooms, is VAT exempt, unless the landlord ‘opts to tax,’ when he would then charge VAT to users.
 However, where the room(s) is to be used by a charity for a non-business purpose, the option can be ‘disapplied.’
 This means the room use becomes exempt again.
 VAT Law provides that the user must issue to the landlord a certificate, so that he can ‘disapply’ the option to tax.
+We have a template certificate available to download.
 The certificate is a legal document.
-The recipient is obliged to act on it (having made appropriate checks, of course.)
-A template is attached.
+The recipient is obliged to act on it (having made appropriate checks, of course.).
 (VAT Act 1994, Sch 9, Group 1, Item 1; Sch 10, para 7.
 HMRC Notice 742A)

 8. Cultural exemption

 There is a specific VAT exemption for the right of admission to ‘a theatrical, musical or choreographic performance of a cultural nature’.

 - In order to qualify for exemption, the following tests must be met: